 Start behind the boulder in the aspen grove at the base of the talus slope.
 A water streak marks the beginning.

-A normal Sandia rack works well for this climb: 1 set wired nuts, 1 set cams up to 3".
-If leading at your limit, 2 each of cams might be wise.
+Nuts and cams to 3".
+If leading at your limit, doubles in the mid-sizes might be wise.
 Long runners are nice to minimize rope drag.